csmig/stig-manager/docs/user-guide/user-guide.rst

 From this Workspace, the User can:

    * Alter the Name, Description, Settings, and Metadata associated with the Collection
-   * Add/Modify/Remove User Grants in the Collection
+   * Add/Modify/Remove Grants and Access Control Lists for Users and User Groups in the Collection
    * Batch import CKL or XCCDF files to automatically scaffold or add to their Collection
    * Batch export CKL or XCCDF files for external tools such as eMASS
    * Add/Modify/Remove Assets in the Collection